anarqz/yelp-business-query/readme.md

 # YELP!
-Duck Duck Go instant local
+Business Query

-Lookup for a place in yelp using duckduckgo instant script
+Query companies by name and location using duckduckgo local.js strategy

 ## Requirements